 Our diversified portfolio helped mitigate the impact of challenging market conditions.
-We remained focused on strengthening our group ecosystem with the addition of the cement efficiencies and deploying targeted sales approaches to adapt to evolving market dynamics.
+We remained focused on strengthening our group ecosystem with the addition of the cement segment, enhancing operational efficiencies and deploying targeted sales approaches to adapt to evolving market dynamics.